Energy-dependent flavour ratios in neutrino telescopes from charm: Neutrino fluxes at source from charm

 \subsection{Magnetar-driven supernovae}

 Magnetars are strongly magnetised, fast-rotating neutron stars that are expected to be sources of high energy neutrinos.
 Cosmic rays are likely accelerated to ultra-high energies by magnetic dissipation of the spindown energy in the magnetar, and do not escape the supernova ejecta, but rather produce charged pions through $pp$ and/or $p\gamma$ interactions, which then decay to high-energy neutrinos.
-In ref. \cite{Carpio:2020wzg}, only the $pp$ interactions are included since they dominate.
+In Ref.~\cite{Carpio:2020wzg}, only the $pp$ interactions are included since they dominate.
 In addition to pion production and decay, there are kaons and charmed hadrons that are produced that decay into neutrinos.
 As for SJS, neutrino production from charm is often neglected but can become the dominant contribution to the neutrino flux at early times when pions and kaons experience significant cooling before they decay.
 In magnetars, this significant cooling due to interactions of pions and kaons with the surrounding protons and photons happens for energies above $10^9$ GeV.
 Thus for these energies, prompt decays of charm hadrons can be dominant source of very high energy neutrino production.

 In Ref.~\cite{Carpio:2020wzg}, the neutrino fluence was evaluated for magnetar-driven supernovae (MdSn) and for magnetar-driven merger novae.
 In the former case, the supernova ejecta mass was taken to be between $10$ and $35$ solar masses ($M_\odot$), and the nucleon density was assumed to be homogeneous.
 For the latter case, when the rapidly rotating magnetars are born at the merger of the low-mass neutron star binaries, ejecta masses are taken to be between $10^{-2} M_\odot$ and $10^{-1} M_\odot$.

-For nearby magnetars at distance $3.5$ Mpc, at energies above $\sim 10^{10}$ GeV, the charm contribution is dominant, while for the shorter time interval, charm becomes significant for energies above $\sim 10^9$ GeV because late time emission is dominated by pion and kaon contributions.
+While the charm contribution is not dominant over the full energy range, charm becomes significant for energies above $\sim 10^9$ GeV at the beginning of the burst.
+Late time emission is dominated by pion and kaon contributions.